Osteopathy & Physiotherapy

 Osteopathic Principles: what does this mean?

 To me, it captures the basis for a truly holistic approach; one that rests upon different forms of knowledge; essentially science and a patient-centred view.
-When a person presents with a particular complaint, the osteopath will take a full-body view and spends time looking for local and distal factors that might be contributing to the problem.
+When a person presents with a particular complaint, the osteopath will take a full-body view and spends time looking at the area of concern and other distal factors that might be contributing to the problem.
 Diagnosis and treatment is based on detailed knowledge of anatomy and physiology merged with an appreciation of the individual and his/her unique situation, the osteopath’s ability to feel the body tissues and the sensitive application of manual therapy.
 The aim of treatment is to facilitate a beneficial change within the body - joints, muscles, ligaments, fascia, nerves and fluids.
 The body, which is in a continual state of inner motion, makes the change and the osteopath induces and guides the process, which fits with the idea of Re Balancing.

 What about the body, mind, spirit approach?